mcr222/pass_the_bomb/README.md

 5. Test the code that you implement (in a real phone if possible)
 6. **Comment** all the code that you develop

+## State of development
+Currently, the app is just a prototype, only tested on two android phones and it "sorts of" work.
+See the issues list for a reference of the problems to be solved.

 # Competition analysis
 This are some apps that revolve around the same idea of not looking at your phone.
 There are a lot of them, but all of them focus on oneself.